navid1981/cracking-interview/md/VIDEO_SCRIPTS.md

 ---

-## Video 1: Homepage Introduction (~5 minutes)
+## Video 1: Homepage Introduction (~7 minutes)

-### Section 1: Hook + Overview (0:00 – 0:30)
+### Section 1: Hook + Overview (0:00 – 0:43)

 **[SCREEN]** Show a split view: on the left, a coding interview screen with a hard problem.
 On the right, the CrackingInterview app with a solution appearing.

 > Ever frozen during a coding interview, staring at a problem you know you could solve with just a little more time?
 CrackingInterview is your invisible AI-powered interview coach.
 It sits right on your screen, extracts problems from your browser, solves them instantly, and even listens to your verbal interviews in real time.
 It works on Mac and Windows, and it's designed to stay completely out of the way while giving you exactly the help you need.
+Whether it's algorithms, system design, or behavioral questions — this one tool has you covered from start to finish.

 ---

-### Section 2: Audio / Verbal Interview Mode (0:30 – 1:50)
+### Section 2: Audio / Verbal Interview Mode (0:43 – 2:25)

 **[SCREEN]** Show a Zoom meeting window on the left side of the screen with a fake interviewer (AI-generated avatar or a profile picture with camera off).
 The CrackingInterview app sits on the right side, partially overlapping.
 In the app, switch to the Audio input source.
 Click on the language selector — show the full dropdown list of supported languages (scroll through: English, Spanish, French, German, Persian, Chinese, Japanese, Portuguese, and more).
 Select English.
 Click the Record button.
 The "interviewer" on Zoom speaks (use Google Translate text-to-speech playing as system audio): "Can you explain how you would implement a rate limiter?" — show live transcription appearing in real time in the CrackingInterview app as the Zoom audio plays.
 The silence detection countdown triggers, and the AI response streams in with a detailed explanation and code.
 The interviewer asks a follow-up through Zoom: "How would you handle distributed rate limiting across multiple servers?" — transcription flows in again, and the AI response builds on the previous answer with full context (demonstrating agent memory).
 Then the interviewer asks a behavioral question: "Tell me about a time you optimized a system for scale."
 The AI responds using context from the uploaded resume, referencing the candidate's actual past experience and projects — all while the Zoom call continues naturally in the background.